fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 Analytical principle
 ====================

-In prokaryote and archaea, DNA modification are motif-driven, meaning that nearly all occurrences of the same sequence motif(s) will be modified.
-This property can be used to refine the motifs discovered from `SMRT Portal/Link Base Modification Analysis <https://www.pacb.com/support/software-downloads/>`_ or `nanodisco <https://github.com/fanglab/nanodisco>`_ pipelines.
+In Bacteria and Archaea, DNA methylation events (6mA, 4mC, 5mC) are motif-driven, meaning that nearly all occurrences of the same sequence motif(s) will be modified.
+This property can be used to refine the motifs discovered from `SMRTPortal/SMRTLink Base Modification Analysis <https://www.pacb.com/support/software-downloads/>`_ or `nanodisco <https://github.com/fanglab/nanodisco>`_ pipelines.

 For each methylation motif *de novo* discovered, we identify all occurrences in the provided reference genome, and we aggregate the methylation signal to provide a simple visual representation for motif sequence validation.
-The same procedure is repeated for all related motifs with one substitution to confirmed that the methylation is unique to the motif of interest.
-For example, considering GATC *de novo* discovered, we also extract the methylation signal for AATC, CATC, TATC, GCTC, GGTC, GTTC, GAAC, GACC, GAGC, GATA, GATG, GATT.
+The same procedure is repeated for all related motifs with one substitution to confirmed that the methylation is precisely represented by a the motif of interest.
+For example, considering GATC *de novo* discovered, we also extract the methylation signal for:

+* Substitution 1\ :sup:`st` base of the motif: AATC, CATC, TATC.
+* Substitution 2\ :sup:`nd` base of the motif: GCTC, GGTC, GTTC.
+* Substitution 3\ :sup:`rd` base of the motif: GAAC, GACC, GAGC.
+* Substitution 4\ :sup:`th` base of the motif: GATA, GATG, GATT.

 .. _SMRT_analysis:

 Analysis of SMRT results
 ========================

-In SMRT sequencing, DNA methylation affect the kinetics of the polymerases used for the sythesis of the SMRTBell templates.
+In SMRT sequencing, DNA methylation affect the kinetics of the polymerases used for the synthesis of the SMRTBell templates.
 The changes of polymerase's kinetics are observed through the Inter-Pulse Duration (IPD) metric which are compared to prediction from an *in silico* model at each genomic position.
 The resulting metric is called the IPD ratio (IPD native/IPD *in silico*).
 For 6mA and 4mC DNA modification, the IPD ratio increase on top of the methylated positions while an IPD ratio of 1 means no kinetic change.
 However, 5mC do not typically produce detectable signal and cannot be reliably found from SMRT data.

-The following figures showcase typical situations that can be resolved with `MeMoRe` analysis: *de novo* discovered motif is incomplete, and *de novo* discovered motif is too general.
-They were generated from an hypothetical *de novo* methylation motif analysis resulting in the following set of motifs:
+The following figures showcase typical situations that can be resolved with `MeMoRe` analysis: *de novo* discovered motif is **"too general" (e.g. CCNGG instead of CCWGG)**, and *de novo* discovered motif is **"incomplete" (e.g. CCAGG instead of CCWGG)**.
+They were generated from an illustrative *de novo* methylation motif analysis resulting in the following set of motifs:

 * TTT6mACNNNNNGTG (has error)
 * GAC6mAT (has error)